PREVAIL.blog

 Leadership is a skill.
 It just is.
 Let’s discuss the various facets of its exponentially applicable value in the comments throughout the upcoming articles.
 At the end of the day though, leadership is developed.
 Dr. Martin Luther King Jr.’s unmistakable ability to inspire is a skill he developed through passion and conviction throughout his life.
 His first speech did not have the same intensity as the day he preached at the Lincoln Memorial.
 George Washington’s uncanny ability to influence when he led the attack across the Delaware River was not recognizable during his time as a junior military officer.
 They developed their leadership skills, through consistent application of practice, which can be summarized as conditioning.

 Just like conditioning your body to run farther and faster, it’s not easy; sometimes you might want to quit; many people do.
 With all challenges, I promise it’s easier to succeed with a group.
-Please consider this community, on PREVAIL.blog and associated social media, your running group equivalent while you are on the path of conditioning your leadership.
+Please consider this community on PREVAIL.blog your running group equivalent while you are on your path of conditioning your leadership.

 The PREVAIL.blog was created to facilitate self-empowerment through self-leadership, so we may better serve those we mean to inspire and support — as humans, leaders, and tacticians.